krijt/bash/README.md

 - Archives are written to `/path/to/minecraft/server/backups/minecraft_backup_YYYYMMDD_HHMMSS.tar.gz`.
 - The `backups/` folder itself is excluded from the archive to avoid recursion.
 - Rotation deletes older archives, keeping the newest five.
+- While backing up, the script: announces start via `say`, disables auto-saves, flushes world data, then re-enables saves after the archive is built (all via `mcron`).

 ## Verify a backup
 - List the newest archives: `ls -1t /path/to/minecraft/server/backups | head`